nasa-jpl/explorer-1/MIGRATION.md

 # Migration Guide: Upgrading to Explorer-1 v3

 This document outlines the changes and steps required to update from v2 to **Explorer-1 v3**.
-The update includes configuration changes, new static asset handling procedures, and several breaking changes in components.
+The update includes a new package structure, configuration changes, and several breaking changes.

 ## Configuration & Dependency Updates